cyberfifi/amazon-deli/README.md

 request to you Amazon Mobile App.
 You need to click and confirm it with in 1 min.
 Otherwise, login will fail.
 - After running for a while, the app may get stuck and not responding
+- Whole Foods is not support since the checkout process is too complicated

 # Prerequisites
 ## Twillio